|

 styles, a vintage tremolo is a good choice because it is easy to

-use and maintain, and has very few
+use and maintain and has very few

 parts.
 Pushing on the vibrato bar releases string tension which

 sounds.
-However, this can cause the strings to go out of tune so
+However, this can cause the strings to go out of tune, so

 you'll need to retune often.
-Is learning vibrato bar technique
+Is learning vibrato-bar technique

-guitarist to stay in tune!
+guitarist needs to stay in tune!

 |